khilav23/action-repo/README.md

 ## Note

-This repository is primarily for demonstration/testing purposes.
+This repository is primarily for testing purposes.